YawHB/Supeo_frontend/README.md

-# Supeo backend
+# Supeo Backend Repository

 Developing a time management system - A microservice for Supeos current software solution

-The following tutorial will guide you through how to install and run the application for both the frontend and backend.
+The following tutorial will guide you through how to install and run the application for both front- and backend.

 ## Technologies